Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Methods

 \subsubsection{Reading and interaction behavior}

-To analyze the two primary behavioral outcomes---reading and interaction behavior---we identified measured proxies as indicators.
+To analyze the two primary behavioral outcomes---reading and interaction behavior---we identified measured proxies.
 We used repeated visits and site Follows as proxies for interest in reading a site.
 While a single site visit may still indicate value for the reader, we would need either explicit feedback or some measure of dwell time on the site.
 Thus, we focus on instances where a participant returns to a site at least once.
 Follow actions are harder to interpret (see \ref{sec:prior_use}), but at a minimum indicate an interest in continuing to read updates on the followed site.
 We use reactions, comments, and guestbooks left on a recommended site as evidence of interaction.

 We analyzed the textual content of the comments and guestbooks created by participants.
-Three researchers conducted a qualitative analysis of the participant/site dyads where interaction occurred, writing axial codes and memos based on the Journal updates and comments in which participants and authors of recced sites interacted~\cite{charmaz_constructing_2006}.
+Three researchers conducted a qualitative analysis of the participant/site dyads where interaction occurred.
+Using Grounded Theory methods, we wrote axial codes and memos based on the Journal updates and comments in which participants and authors of recommended sites interacted, identifying emergent themes through code comparison~\cite{charmaz_constructing_2006}.